1977–78 FA Cup: Final

-TV Coverage
+TV coverage

 The right to show FA Cup games were, as with Football League matches, shared between the BBC and ITV network.
-All games were shown in a highlights format, except the Final, which was shown live both on BBC1 & ITV.
+All games were shown in a highlights format, except the Final, which was shown live both on BBC1 and ITV.
 The BBC football highlights programme Match of the Day would show up to three games and the various ITV regional network stations would cover up to one game and show highlights from other games covered elsewhere on the ITV network.
 No games from Rounds 1 or 2 were shown.
 Highlights of replays were shown on either the BBC or ITV.
 The BBC were only able to cover two planned Round Three FA Cup round ties due to a technical error for West Ham United v Watford.